CatenaTools/documentation/Writerside/topics/EventSource.md

 ## Catena API Event Source

 This event source will make calls to the backend on behalf of the sidecar.
-Their behavior is documented below, & the full spec can be found [here](https://github.com/CatenaTools/sidecar/blob/main/sidecar/proto/catena-tools-core/api/v1/catena_server_manager.proto).
+Their behavior is documented below, & the protobuf definitions can be found [here](https://github.com/CatenaTools/sidecar/blob/main/sidecar/proto/catena-tools-core/api/v1/catena_server_manager.proto).

 <include from="MatchBroker-Snippets-Library.md" element-id="request-match-request"></include>